Good blog writing might seem like an easy thing to do. Write 500 words on your pet topic of the day, do a quick

 4. Read your post

 Once you’ve written your post, read in preview, and think about how a reader might react to it.

 Is the subject matter in a logical order?
 Have you included all the necessary information?

 Does it look appealing?
 Are there any ugly clumps of heavy text?
 Do you need to add another image?

-Depending on your answers, go back and edit your post to make it better.
+Depending on your answers, go back and edit your post to make it even better.

 Rinse and repeat if necessary.